 Source: Oostendorp Muziek, YouTube

-Here are technical specifications of the Kawai ES520:
+Here are the technical specifications of the Kawai ES520:

-• Dedicated Line Out jacks for connection to a mixing console or PA system
+Dedicated Line jacks for connection to a mixing console or PA system

 Kawai ES520 pros and cons: